Agreement

 Article 17.
 Addenda

-Minimum wage rates as well as job classifications and modifications for employees covered by this Agreement have been established by negotiations between representatives of the Employer and the Union and are set out in the separate Addenda attached hereto.
+Minimum wage rates as well as job classifications and modifications for employees covered by this Agreement have been established by negotiations between representatives of the Employer and the Union and are set out in the separate Addenda attached hereto, which form part of this Agreement as though set out herein in full.

 Article 18.
 VSA Productivity